klnyzzz33/sundhedsplatformen-sts-modelling/README.md

 # Sundhedsplatformen
-The repository for the sundhedsplatformen sts tool
+The repository for modelling the danish EHR system Sundhedsplatformen using the STS tool